MAOmao000/LeelaGUI/README.md

 ## Additional features when KataGo engine is selected
 - Changes to the New Game dialog
-  By selecting Specify a number in Engine max level, the number of visits per move can be specified as a fine number from 1.
+  - By selecting Specify a number in Engine max level, the number of visits per move can be specified as a fine number from 1.
+  - You can specify rule for new games.
 - Changes to the Game Score dialog
   Shows the average thinking time and average number of visits per move for KataGo during the current game.
 - Changes to the Settings dialog
-  Rule allow selection of Chinese rulu and Japanese rule.
+  You can specify the rules for rating games.

 ## Build from source code with cmake
 wxWidgets-3.2 or later requires cmake 3.24 or later.